how-do-you-make-a-powder-room-look-good

 Lighting has a huge impact on a space.
 Choose lighting that blends with your design.
 It’s better to over light and add a dimmer switch than to under light.

 Have fun with your lighting.
 There are a lot of great styles to choose from.
 Getting the right light can have a huge impact on the overall design.
-Check out this cute farmhouse bathroom above.
+Check out this cute farmhouse bathroom to the right.
 The light, mirror and trendy black faucet, makes this bathroom really stand out.

 5. Flooring